 With their iconic releases of StarCraft and WarCraft, (specifically WarCraft III), they set the stage for a more interactive experience and user-based content.
-Harnessing the creator’s toolkit via game editing programs, people modded these games to be experiences all on their own, only sharing color palettes and game sprites.
+Harnessing the creator’s toolkit via game editing programs, people modded these games to experience all on their own, only sharing color palettes and game sprites.
 All that said, what are the best MOBA games?

 Best MOBA Games of 2019

 Released in 2014, Smite is still going strong into 2019.
-Developed by Hi-Rez Studios, Smite allows the player to take on the role of a god or goddess in third-person perspective, then subsequently engaging in combat with other players.
-I was taken aback when I learned the stakes people played this game at: it currently has a million-dollar esports pool.
+Developed by Hi-Rez Studios, Smite allows the player to take on the role of a god or goddess in a third-person perspective, then subsequently engaging in combat with other players.
+I was taken aback when I learned the stakes people played this game at it currently has a million-dollar esports pool.
 Maybe there’s something to it.

 The big draw for this MOBA is Conquest mode, where 2 teams of 5 players go at it in the arena.
 Players are allowed resources to buy weapons and other upgrades before the round starts, (reminding me of Counter-Strike), and both teams begin the round at their teams’ ‘fountain’, or home base.
 The goal is to kill the other teams ‘Phoenix’ and ‘Titan’.

-A feature of Smite that I really dig is the level of customization.
+A feature of Smite that I dig is the level of customization.
 You can choose from nearly one hundred characters, all originating in myths from different cultures.
 As a mythology nerd, I’m already all-in with Smite.

 They’re even adding another pantheon of heroes from the King Arthur stories.
 Don’t worry, Nintendo Switch players; you’ll get your chance to play one of the best MOBAs.
 The Switch version of Smite is planned for a February 19th, 2019 release date.